MB-29/FLEX/README.md

-# Adaptive exploration of nonlinear systems
+# FLEX : Adaptive exploration of nonlinear systems

 We introduce a fast exploration algorithm for nonlinear system.
 FLEX is a lightweight model-based pure exploration policy maximizing the Fisher information.

+Check out [the project page]( https://mb-29.github.io/projects/exploration/) for more information.

 ![Exploration of the pendulum environment](demo/random_flex.gif)